LycaniteGroup/pld-gen-tool/README.md

 # PLD Generation Tool

-The PLD Generation Tool is tool that we made to help us generate good looking pdf directly from github issue.
+The PLD Generation Tool is a tool that we made to help us generate good looking pdf files directly from github issues.

 ## Install